srobo/docs/kit/brain_board/index.md

 ### Etcher

-We recommend using [etcher](https://etcher.io), as it's simple to use, and available on Windows, macOS and Linux.
-If you're familiar with Raspberry Pis or other similar boards and have flashed images before with a different tool, that will also work.
+We recommend using [Etcher](https://etcher.io), as it's simple to use, and available on Windows, macOS and Linux.
+If you're familiar with Raspberry Pis or other similar boards and have flashed images before with a different tool, that should also work.

 ![Etcher example]({{ site.baseurl }}/images/content/kit/etcher.png)